anic17/Batch-Antivirus/README.md

 ## Why does heuristical analyzer detect legitimate programs?

-It checks for patterns usually found in malware.
-Although it's pretty accurate, some program can give false positives as they can have a suspicious behavior.
+Deep scanner checks for patterns usually found in malware.
+Even though it is pretty accurate, some programs may give false positives as some of the functions it uses can be used maliciously.

 ## What I need to do if I want to use a part of the antivirus?